 Both the number and the boundaries of the metropolitan locality areas change from time to time.
 In general, localities are chosen according to the concentration of federal employees there.
 Thus, some smaller cities are included because of a major federal presence locally such as a large Defense Department base, while some larger cities with smaller federal populations are part of the “rest of the U.S.” locality.
 Boundaries generally follow standard statistical measures of metropolitan areas but outlying areas may be included based on commuting patterns and certain other factors.

-The metropolitan area localities are: Albany, NY.; Albuquerque, N.M.; Austin, Texas; Atlanta; Boston; Buffalo; Charlotte; Chicago; Cincinnati; Cleveland; Colorado Springs, Colo.; Columbus, Ohio, Dallas-Fort Worth; Davenport, Iowa; Dayton, Ohio; Denver; Detroit; Hartford, Conn.; Houston; Harrisburg, Pa.; Huntsville, Ala.; Indianapolis; Kansas City; Laredo; Texas; Las Vegas; Los Angeles; Miami-Ft.
-Lauderdale; Milwaukee; Minneapolis-St. Paul; New York; Palm Bay, Fla.; Philadelphia; Phoenix; Pittsburgh; Portland, Ore.; Raleigh, N.C.; Richmond; Sacramento; San Diego; San Francisco; Seattle; St. Louis; Tucson, Ariz.; and Washington-Baltimore.
+The metropolitan area localities are: Albany, NY.; Albuquerque, N.M.; Austin, Texas; Atlanta; Birmingham, Ala.; Boston; Buffalo; Burlington, Vt.; Charlotte; Chicago; Cincinnati; Cleveland; Colorado Springs, Colo.; Columbus, Ohio, Corpus Christi; Dallas-Fort Worth; Davenport, Iowa; Dayton, Ohio; Denver; Detroit; Hartford, Conn.; Houston; Harrisburg, Pa.; Huntsville, Ala.; Indianapolis; Kansas City; Laredo; Texas; Las Vegas; Los Angeles; Miami-Ft.
+Lauderdale; Milwaukee; Minneapolis-St. Paul; New York; Omaha; Palm Bay, Fla.; Philadelphia; Phoenix; Pittsburgh; Portland, Ore.; Raleigh, N.C.; Richmond; Sacramento; San Antonio; San Diego; San Francisco; Seattle; St. Louis; Tucson, Ariz.; Virginia Beach; and Washington-Baltimore.

 Alaska and Hawaii are separate localities in their entirety.
 The “rest of the U.S.” locality applies to areas in the contiguous 48 states not included in one of the metropolitan localities plus U.S. territories and possessions including Guam, the Commonwealth of the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands.